almost-matching-exactly/DAME-FLAME-Python-Package/README.md

 ## Overview of the DAME and FLAME algorithms

-The **FLAME** algorithm provides a fast and large-scale matching approach to causal inference. **FLAME** creates matches that include as many covariates as possible, and iteratively drops covariates that are successively less useful for predicting outcomes based on matching quality.
-Currently the `FLAME` package applies to categorical data.
+The **FLAME** algorithm provides a fast and large-scale matching approach to causal inference. **FLAME** quickly creates matches that include as many covariates as possible by iteratively dropping covariates that are successively less useful for predicting outcomes based on matching quality.

-The **DAME** algorithm provides high-quality interpretable matches in causal inference for categorical data. **DAME** creates matches of units that include as many covariates as possible by creating a heirarchy of covariate combinations on which to match, in the process solving an optimization problem for each unit in order to construct optimal matches.
+The **DAME** algorithm provides high-quality interpretable matches in causal inference. **DAME** creates matches of units that include as many covariates as possible by creating a heirarchy of covariate combinations on which to match, in the process solving an optimization problem for each unit in order to construct optimal matches.

+Both **DAME** and **FLAME** are available for categorical covariates only.

 A **Hybrid FLAME-DAME** algorithm will use FLAME to quickly remove less relevant features, and then switch to DAME for its high-quality interpretable matches.
 This is recommended for datasets with many features.
 It scales well, without noticable loss in the quality of matches.